Life in progress

 8. Have fun!

-Your Friday prompt for Stream of Consciousness Saturday is: “well.”
-Use it any way you like.
+Your Friday prompt for Stream of Consciousness Saturday is: “ink.”
+Use it as a noun or a verb.
 Have fun!

 After you’ve written your Saturday post tomorrow, please link it here at this week’s prompt page and check to make sure it’s here in the comments so others can find it and see your awesome Stream of Consciousness post.
 Anyone can join in!